WorkSafe is a Crown agency; we have a governance board. Board members are appointed by the Minister for Workplace Relations and Safety.

 Ross Wilson - Deputy Chair

 Ross Wilson is a former president of the NZ Council of Trade Unions.
-He has recently completed an assignment as Chief Technical Advisor with the International Labour Organisation in Myanmar.

 Of Scottish and Ngāi Tahu descent, Ross has governance experience which includes Chair and Deputy Chair of the ACC, and director of the Port of Wellington, KiwiRail, and NZ Railways Corporation.
 He is a lawyer with a strong interest in employment and workplace health and safety law and practice, and he brings a worker perspective to the Board.